Bismuth subsalicylate/metronidazole/tetracycline (By mouth)

 Helidac TherapyThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to bismuth, metronidazole or similar medicines, tetracycline, or aspirin or other salicylates, or if you have severe kidney disease.
 Do not use this medicine if you are pregnant or breastfeeding.

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

-- Completely chew and swallow 2 bismuth tablets.
-Swallow the metronidazole tablet and the tetracycline capsule whole with a full glass (8 ounces) of water.
-This will help prevent irritation of the esophagus.
-Do not chew, crush, or break the metronidazole tablet or the tetracycline capsule.
+- Capsule and tablet: Swallow the capsule and tablet whole with a full glass (8 ounces) of water.
+Do not crush, break, or chew it.

 - Take all of the medicine in your prescription to clear up your infection, even if you feel better after the first few doses.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.
 If you miss more than 4 doses , call your doctor right away.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid: